sedouard/TCDisruptAPIs/README.md

 After you sign up for your **free** Azure subscription, you can spin up 2 Azure Websites.
 One will be your **dev** website and the other will be your **production** website.

 First, go to the *current* Azure portal (manage.windowsazure.com) not to be confused with the new portal (portal.azure.com).
 In this portal we will create website by hitting the big **'+'** on the bottom left side and creating a new website with **Quick Create**.
-Be sure to name the first side with the suffix **-dev** and the second with **-prod**.
+Be sure to name the first site with the suffix **-dev** and the second with **-prod**.
 This will help us differentiate between our development environment and production deployment.

 ![](ScreenShots/ss1.png)

 Do this one more time for your Azure Website with the suffix **-prod**.

-In your websites listing you should see the two new websites you just created:
+In your websites listing, you should see the two new websites you just created:

 ![](ScreenShots/ss2.png)